-The Materials Design User Group Meeting represents a unique opportunity to meet colleagues and developers, present results, learn about developments in MedeA, and see the latest developments in computational material science and engineering.
+The Materials Design User Group Meeting represents a unique opportunity to interact with colleagues and developers, present results, learn about developments in MedeA, and see the latest developments in computational material science and engineering.

-The Plenary Sessions, open to all guests, cover a broad range of research and modeling areas that will educate and inspire.
+The Plenary Sessions and Training Sessions will be open to all guests in 2021.
+Sessions cover a broad range of research and modeling areas that will educate and inspire.

 Professor Georg Kresse